lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

    redis_client = redis.Redis("redis://localhost:6379/0")
    mymodel_storage = PydanticRedisStorage(MyModel, redis_client)

-Use the `~safir.pydanticredis.PydanticRedisStorage.store` method to store a Pydantic object in Redis with a specific key:
+Use the `~safir.redis.PydanticRedisStorage.store` method to store a Pydantic object in Redis with a specific key:

 .. code-block:: python